haosulab/ManiSkill/docs/source/user_guide/concepts/gpu_simulation.md

 ### Managed Objects and Views

 ManiSkill can be seen as a pythonic interface over SAPIEN, the underlying system.
 SAPIEN seeks to be minimal, flexible, and fast.
 ManiSkill is more managed and provides tools to use SAPIEN easily.
-A common example of this is that many objects in SAPIEN have equivalents in ManiSkill that simply wrap around the SAPIEN objects, most of which can be found the `mani_skill.utils.structs` module
+A common example of this is that many objects in SAPIEN have equivalents in ManiSkill that simply wrap around the SAPIEN objects, most of which can be found in the `mani_skill.utils.structs` module

 The `Actor` class for example wraps around `sapien.Entity` objects that correspond to actual objects spawned in the simulator in each sub-scene, and allows easy access to otherwise highly compact/optimized GPU buffers that SAPIEN exposes to then fetch batched data like pose, velocities, pairwise contact forces etc.